Notwithstanding the above, Jumio may process certain individual users’ information in anonymized form for its own purposes.

 Third-Party Data Controller.
 We share the personal and pseudonymized information that we collect on behalf of a particular Third-Party Data Controller with that Third-Party Data Controller.

 Jumio service providers.
 Jumio also uses third-party service providers to help us deliver, manage, and improve the Services.
-These service providers may collect and/or use your personal or pseudonymized information to assist us in achieving the purposes discussed above in the section entitled “How we use the personal and non-personal information that we collect.”
+These service providers may collect and/or use your personal information or anonymized information to assist us in achieving the purposes discussed above in the section entitled “How we use the personal and non-personal information that we collect.”
 For example, we use a third party to help us translate the information contained in scanned images of identification cards.

-We also may share your personal or pseudonymized information with other third parties when necessary to fulfill your requests for services; to complete a transaction that you initiate; or to meet the terms of any agreement that you have with us or our partners.
+We also may share your personal information with other third parties when necessary to fulfill your requests for services; to complete a transaction that you initiate; or to meet the terms of any agreement that you have with us or our partners.

 - to comply with applicable law or a court order, subpoena, or other legal process;